postrational/blog/source/_posts/2013-09-14-django-in-virtualenv-on-webfactions-apache-with-mod-wsgi.markdown

 Django checks the environment variable named `DJANGO_SETTINGS_MODULE` to determine which settings file to use.
 If this environment variable is undefined, it will fall back to `test_app.settings`.

-In order to use your new settings module at the command line, we can add the appropriate line to the end of the script which activates our virtual environment (`bin/activate`).
+In order to use your new settings module in the shell, we can add a line to the end of the script which activates our virtual environment (`bin/activate`).

     export DJANGO_SETTINGS_MODULE=test_app.settings_prod